At EER we cannot ever "promise"

 your are encouraged to send us your music.

 Thank-you, EER Editor

 E.E.R staff info

 E.E.R.
 Editor, Webmaster, Reviewer,

-Other: Writer, Artist, Guitarist, Electron Microscopist
+Other: Writer, Artist, Guitarist, Synth player

-I was born in April 21, 1955 in Washington, D.C., USA.
+I was born in Washington, D.C., USA.
 I grew up in probably, the lowest middle-class, blue-collar echelon that suburban Maryland offered.
 Unfortunately, music lessons were out of the question.
 So my creative energies were expressed in art and writing then and continue unabated to this day.
 But at the core of my being dwelt the Muse of Song.
 I heard it nonstop, in phrases, passages, riffs, drones, and endless rhythms.

 At twelve years old, after years of Top 40 pop's mindless banter, I heard Blue Cheer, Hendrix, then Cream, Jeff Beck, Led Zep, Grand Funk, and so forth.
 I bought the guitar and the amp.
 I would seek to emulate the heroes.

 Not so.
 Friends of mine with musical training took off sailing as I stumbled along "fretting".
 They formed bands, played at high school dances and well -- I sold all my gear and said forget it.